angelleye/divi-paypal/readme.txt

 * TIP: Create at least one "seller" account and one "buyer" account if you want to fully test Express Checkout or other PayPal wallet payments.
 * TUTORIAL: See our [step-by-step instructions with video guide](https://www.angelleye.com/create-paypal-sandbox-account/).

+= I recently updated the plugin, but the changes do not seem to be taking affect.
+Why? =

+* The Divi theme utilizes your browser's "local storage" to improve the performance of the Divi Builder.
+This does not clear even if you clear your browser cache and history.
+If it seems that updates are not taking affect, try to disable and re-enable the plugin, which should clear the browser's locale storage and resolve the issue.

 = Can I create more than just Buy Now and Donate buttons? =

 * We have plans to expand upon this PayPal for Divi module.
 In the mean-time, take a look at our free [PayPal WP Button Manager](https://wordpress.org/plugins/paypal-wp-button-manager/) plugin, which allows you to build a variety of PayPal buttons within WordPress.